tracy-l-a/tracy-l-a/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
 I'm Tracy, welcome to my GitHub page!
+I'm currently studying **Computer Science and Microbiology and Immunology** at the **University of British Columbia!** I love seeing how  technology can intertwine in biological systems, as they both rely on machinery and play an intrinsic role in our lives.
 Pronouns: she/her

-I'm currently learning...

-My favourite UBC Courses are:

-hope you're having fun!
+📖 I’m currently learning:

+### Languages

+### Libraries and Frameworks

+### Connect With Me!